Poisson splitting by factors: Open problems

-\section{Open Problems}
+\section{Open problems}

-Question \ref{thick}, in the introduction, asked whether a homogeneous Poisson point process $X$ on $\R^d$ can be deterministically ``thickened'' via a factor---that is, whether there exists a deterministic isometry-equivariant map $\phi$ such that $\phi(X)$ is a homogeneous Poisson process of higher intensity that contains all the original points of $X$.
+Question \ref{thick}, in the \hyperref[intro]{Introduction}, asked whether a~homogeneous Poisson point process $X$ on $\R^d$ can be deterministically ``thickened'' via a factor---that is, whether there exists a deterministic isometry-equivariant map $\phi$ such that $\phi(X)$ is a homogeneous Poisson process of higher intensity that contains all the original points of $X$.

-We also do not know the answer to the following question, where we drop the requirement of equivariance. \begin{question} Let $d \geq 1$ and let $\ly > \lx > 0$.
-Does there exist a deterministic map $\phi$ such that if $X$ is a homogeneous Poisson point process, then $\phi(X)$ is a homogeneous Poisson point process on $\R^d$ with intensity $\ly$, and such that {\em{all}} the points of $X$ are points of $\phi(X)?$ \end{question}
+We also do not know the answer to the following question, where we drop the requirement of equivariance. \begin{question} Let $d \geq1$, and let $\ly> \lx> 0$.
+Does there exist a deterministic map $\phi$ such that if $X$ is a homogeneous Poisson point process with intensity $\lx$, then $\phi (X)$ is a homogeneous Poisson point process on $\R^d$ with intensity $\ly$, and such that \textit{all} the points of $X$ are points of $\phi(X)?$ \end{question}

 We can also ask similar questions in the discrete setting of Bernoulli processes.
-We do not know the answer to following simple question. \begin{question} Let $X =\ns{X_i}_{i \in \Z}$ be a sequence of i.i.d.\ $\ns{0,1}$-valued random variables with $\E(X_0) = \frac{1}{4}$.
-Does there exist a deterministic map $f$ such that $\ns{f(X)_i}_{i \in \Z}$ is a sequence of i.i.d.\ $\ns{0,1}$-valued random variables with $\E(f(X)_0) = \frac{1}{2}$ and $f(X)_i \geq X_i$ for all $i \in \Z?$ \end{question}
+We do not know the answer to following simple question. \begin{question} Let $X =\{ X_i \}_{i \in\Z}$ be a sequence of i.i.d. $\{ 0,1 \}$-valued random variables with $\E(X_0) = \frac{1}{4}$.
+Does there exist a deterministic map $f$ such that $\{ f(X)_i \}_{i \in\Z}$ is a sequence of i.i.d. $\{ 0,1 \}$-valued random variables with $\E(f(X)_0) = \frac{1}{2}$ and $f(X)_i \geq X_i$ for all $i \in\Z?$ \end{question}

-Note that there does not exist a translation-equivariant map $\phi$, a factor, that satisfies the condition of Question \ref{bernthick}; if $\phi$ is a factor, then by the Kolmogorov-Sinai theorem, the entropy of $\phi(X)$ can not be greater than the entropy of $X$.
-See \cite[Chapter 5]{MR1073173} for more details.
-More generally, if $B(p)$ and $B(q)$ are Bernoulli shifts on $\ns{0,1, \dots, d-1}$, where the entropy of $p$ is less than the entropy of $q$, one can ask whether there exists a deterministic map $\phi$ from $B(p)$ to $B(q)$ such that we have $\phi(x)_i \geq x_i$ for all $x \in \ns{0, 1, \dots, d-1}$ and all $i \in \Z$.
+Note that there does not exist a translation-equivariant map $\phi$, a factor, that satisfies the condition of Question \ref{bernthick}; if $\phi$ is a factor, then by the Kolmogorov--Sinai theorem, the entropy of $\phi(X)$ cannot be greater than the entropy of $X$.
+See \cite{MR1073173}, Chapter 5, for more details.
+More generally, if~$B(p)$ and $B(q)$ are Bernoulli shifts on $\{ 0,1,\ldots, d-1 \}$, where the entropy of $p$ is less than the entropy of $q$, one can ask whether there exists a deterministic map~$\phi$ from $B(p)$ to $B(q)$ such that we have $\phi(x)_i \geq x_i$ for all $x \in\{ 0, 1,\ldots, d-1 \}$ and all $i \in\Z$.
 Also see \cite{balltwo} for more open problems.